paseaf/ContainerSSH-honeypot/README.md

 ```

 Your will be redirected to a newly created container in the sacrificial VM.

-All SSH interactions with the honeypot are audited and logged into MinIO.

 ## Accessing audit logs and metrics